UPDATED: Missing Baraboo girl found dead

 “Our focus now will shift to investigating Kodie’s death,” La Broscian said.
 “We want to thank every agency and all the volunteers that responded or offered assistance with this situation.
 Our thoughts and prayers are with Kodie’s family in this extremely difficult time.”

-He didn’t know how many people had volunteered to search for Dutcher, but said there were “a lot.”
-The teams were being recalled from the field shortly before noon and would be informed of Dutcher’s death upon their return to the staging area, La Broscian said.
+He didn’t know how many people had volunteered to search for Kodie, but said there were “a lot.”
+The teams were being recalled from the field shortly before noon and would be informed of her death upon their return to the staging area, La Broscian said.

 Her immediate family moved to Baraboo from out of state in April and her extended family moved here about a year ago, “so they don’t know a lot of people here,” he said.
 “The mom expressed that her daughter was happy here.
 However, due to COVID-19, she was only in school approximately two weeks so really not a long time to establish friends in the area.”

-Dutcher’s mother told investigators that Dutcher hadn’t shown any recent signs of self-harm, La Broscian said.
+Kodie’s mother told investigators the girl hadn’t shown any recent signs of self-harm, La Broscian said.
 Her mother also had “very tight control” over her use of social media, he said, and authorities found “nothing out of the ordinary” in her posts.
 They didn’t find any posts to social media after she went missing.

 Baraboo Police searched the area around the residence on Monday, and the Baraboo Fire Department and Wisconsin Dells K-9 unit expanded the search area on foot, according to a news release posted to the police department's Facebook page around 10 a.m.
 Tuesday.
 It said drone teams from the Sauk County Sheriff’s Office and Middleton Fire Department also helped with the search overnight.

-He said he was concerned about heat with both the volunteer search parties and Dutcher, adding that that’s why authorities hadn’t stopped searching for her since they started the investigation Monday.
+He said he was concerned about heat with both the volunteer search parties and Kodie, adding that that’s why authorities hadn’t stopped searching for her since they started the investigation Monday.

 When asked about rumors that a suspicious person was trying to entice girls into a van, La Broscian said authorities had investigated every lead and found “no information that that actually happened.”